• Skip to primary navigation

 Budgeting.
 This department analyzes, allocates, and controls financial information to assist day-to-day operations.
 At first, the team plans the budget for next year by mapping how much money would come in and how much would be spent.
 Once implemented, the team monitors and controls the budgeted items.

 Payroll.
-The accounting and finance department prepares and processes salaries paid to employees, then records transactions and makes reports.
-In addition, this role requires this department to ensure the company’s payroll has complied with applicable rules and policies, both internal and external such as the government.
+The accounting and finance department prepares and processes salaries paid to employees, records transactions, and makes reports.
+This role also requires this department to ensure the company’s payroll has complied with applicable rules and policies, both internal and external, such as the government.

 Treasury and financial planning.
 This role relates to how to allocate existing funds within the company.
 For example, the team manages liquidity and investment, including where the company should place its cash, whether in bank deposits or securities.
 This role is to optimize returns while meeting liquidity.
 In addition, the team also monitors the company’s debt and equity to achieve an optimal capital structure.

 Taxation.
 This role relates to preparing and paying taxes.
 The team is tasked not only with managing and making tax reports.
-However, they also identify and record all transactions with tax consequences, which are needed for taxation, decision-making, and financial planning.
-In addition, the team is also responsible for ensuring money is available when needed to pay taxes to the authorities.
+They also identify and record all transactions with tax consequences, which are needed for taxation, decision-making, and financial planning.
+In addition, the team is responsible for ensuring money is available when needed to pay taxes to the authorities.

 How does the accounting and finance department affect the business?

-The accounting and finance department ensures all financial records are accurate and up-to-date.
-Thus, it reflects actual conditions.
+The accounting and finance department ensures all financial records are accurate and up-to-date, reflecting actual conditions.
 Such information is essential to support quality decisions.
 Imagine if this department gave the wrong financial information to management; what would happen?
-Bad decisions are the result.
+Bad decisions would result.

-In addition to providing input for management for decision-making, this department also cooperates with other departments to support decision-making in related areas.
+In addition to providing input for management decision-making, this department also cooperates with other departments to support decision-making in related areas.
 Take the marketing department as an example.
-The team in the accounting department works closely with the marketing team to set the right price to maximize sales volume and profit.
+The accounting team works closely with the marketing team to set the right price to maximize sales volume and profit.

 As mentioned, finance and accounting departments provide financial information to make business decisions.
 The decisions may be related to the organization as a whole or specific to other departments.
 Examples are:

 Such decisions require input from the finance department.
 For example, the accounting and finance departments provide information about the financial resources available to support expansion.
-In addition, the department also identifies potential external financing to finance expansion if internal resources are insufficient.
+The department also identifies potential external financing to finance expansion if internal resources are insufficient.
 Then, the team is tasked with analyzing costs, break-even points, and investment feasibility.

-Marketing.
 For example, the finance department sets a budget for a marketing campaign, as proposed by the marketing department.
-In addition, the finance team also monitors and controls its realization, ensuring the budget is allocated optimally.
+The finance team also monitors and controls its realization, ensuring the budget is allocated optimally.

 Then, post-campaign, the accounting and finance departments provided other valuable information.
 For example, the department provides sales and profit realized information to review whether the campaign was successful or not?

-Human resources.
 The accounting and finance department provides relevant information to support the human resources department in designing and evaluating related budgets, policies, or strategies.
-For example, it may be related to turnover, employee productivity, hiring, and training.
+For example, this information may relate to turnover, employee productivity, hiring, and training.

 For example, costs in the resource department increase because employee turnover is high.
 As a result, companies must frequently recruit and train new employees, which is more expensive than retaining existing employees.
 This cost information will be input for reviewing and revising related policies and strategies to reduce turnover.

-Operation.
 The operations department is responsible for producing products and related areas such as raw material procurement, inbound logistics, and warehousing.
-In addition, to produce goods, they also need labor, machinery, and supporting equipment.
+To produce goods, they also need labor, machinery, and supporting equipment.
 It all costs money.
-And the finance department allocates the required money according to the budget proposed by the operations department.
+The finance department allocates the required money according to the budget proposed by the operations department.

 The relationship is also the other way around.
 I mean, the operations department does need the finance department to fund operations.
 But conversely, the finance department also depends on the operations department to draft the budget.

 For example, designing a budget for the organization as a whole requires revenue and cost assumptions.
-And the finance department requires assuming production volumes and costs to plan targeted revenues and profits.
+The finance department also requires assuming production volumes and costs to plan targeted revenues and profits.

 Say the production department does its job poorly.
 As a result, the budget misses the plan.
-It doesn’t just affect the operations department’s budget.
-But, it also impacts all areas within the company.
+This doesn’t just affect the operations department’s budget; it also impacts all areas within the company.
 Finally, the finance department must make revisions and control measures to improve the company’s finances.

 • Organizational Structure by Function: Advantages and Disadvantages